APlusDesign/fullscreen-slider/README.md

 ###Options

+    {
-    autoPlayState	: false, 			// Bool: Auto play the slideshow (true || false) autoPlayTime 	: 4,				// Int: The time between slides in seconds when auto play is set to true (1 - ?) alignIMG 		: '',				// String: How to align the background image, defaults to center.
-Available (top, bottom, right, left, top_left, top_right, bottom_left, bottom_right) boundary 		: $(document), 		// jQuery Object: The wrapper in which the slider sits, default to document as this is mean to be a fullscreen slider. startAtSlide 	: 0 				// Int: Which slide to start at (1 - ?)
+	    autoPlayState	: BOOL, 			// Auto play the slideshow (true || false) :: Default is false autoPlayTime 	: INT,				// The time between slides in seconds when auto play is set to true (1 - ?) :: Default is 4 seconds alignIMG 		: STRING,			// How to align the background image, defaults to center.
+Available (top, bottom, right, left, top_left, top_right, bottom_left, bottom_right) :: Default is 'center' boundary 		: jQuery OBJECT, 	// The wrapper in which the slider sits, default to document as this is mean to be a fullscreen slider. :: Default is $(document) startAtSlide 	: INT 				// Which slide to start at (1 - ?) :: Default is 0 }

 ###Documentation